MasterMedo/daily-expense-manager/README.md

 usually, this would be approached differently;
-one would try to evalue which machine learning method would be best suitable for adapting to the plotted function. but in this case, we'll play empirists and do regression first.
+one would try to evalue which machine learning method would be best suitable for adapting to the plotted function. but in this case, we'll pretend to be british empirists, turn a blind eye and just do regression.

 ### linear regression pseudocode